tk-notes/lucas-meier-blog/content/notes/2022/some-more-notes-on-security-games/index.md

 A common technique to show $A \diamond B \to 0$ is to show that the execution of $A$ and $B$ are the same, except if some event $Z$ happens.
-This naturally creates the conditions to show that the difference in advantages is negligeable, since the difference probability distributions are bounded by the likelihood of $Z$ hot happening.
+This naturally creates the conditions to show that the difference in advantages is negligible, since the difference probability distributions are bounded by the likelihood of $Z$ hot happening.